 LDL apheresis is a nonsurgical therapy that removes low-density lipoprotein (LDL) cholesterol from a patient's blood.
 During LDL apheresis, the plasma portion of the blood, which contains cholesterol, is separated and run through a machine that removes the LDL.

-The Apheresis Program at UC San Diego Health System is the only therapeutic LDL apheresis program in San Diego County.
+The Apheresis Program at UC San Diego Health is the only therapeutic LDL apheresis program in San Diego County.

 LDL are often referred to as "bad cholesterol."
 LDL circulates through the bloodstream and collects on artery walls, eventually causing plaque and atherosclerosis.
 High levels of LDL can cause serious health problems, such as cardiovascular disease.
 Read more about cholesterol at the NIH National Heart, Lung and Blood Institute.